walkero-gr/quicktabs/README.txt

 -------------------------------------------------------------------------------

-  This module provides a form for admins to create a block of tabbed content by selecting first the desired number of tabs and then selecting either an existing view or an existing block as the content of each tab.
+  This module provides a form for admins to create a block of tabbed content by selecting first the desired number of tabs and then selecting a view, a node, a block or an existing Quicktabs instance as the content of each tab.
 Arguments can be passed if a view is selected.
+The module can be extended to display other types of content.